Mrs. Whelan's Back-to-School letter will be available in early August.

-Students should have a snack (every day) and a lunch (except for days with a 12:30 dismissal).
+Students should bring a snack (every day) and a lunch (except for days with a 12:30 dismissal).

 Does the school serve lunch & milk?
 How do I order?

-Lunch and milk service will begin on Monday, September 11.
-Prior to that day, please send snack, and lunch (including a beverage) to school on all full days.
+Lunch and milk service will begin on Tuesday, September 4.
+Prior to that day, please send snack and lunch (including a beverage) to school on all full days.
 Saint Peter’s partners with several local restaurants to provide daily optional lunch items.
 Lunch orders must be submitted through the website, www.boonli.com, by 8:00 a.m.
 The full menu can be viewed on the website.
 Milk is also available.
-It must be ordered for the year on the www.boonli.com website by Friday, September 8.
+It must be ordered for the year on the www.boonli.com website by Friday, August 31.
 All lunch and milk orders are paid for with a credit card on the lunch order site.

 How can I communicate with the teachers and the school administration?

 Saint Peter’s School uses a variety of means in order to facilitate communication between home and school.
 Some of the most frequently used are listed below.
 For details and additional information, please review the School Handbook which is included in the school calendar and available on line.